VectorInstitute/health-rec/README.md

 ### 📥 Data setup

-For a detailed description of the data schema used for the recommendation engine, see [Data Schema](schema.rst).
+For a detailed description of the data schema used for the recommendation engine, see [Data Schema](https://vectorinstitute.github.io/health-rec/schema) or the local [Data Schema](docs/schema.md).

 #### Test data